-In certain cases, if approved by the Program Administrator, Program Managers will be able to collect subscription fees, one-time investments or other means of payment off the utility bill.
-In this case, bill credits will continue to appear on the utility bill, but only the Program Fees may will be collected on the utility bill.
+In certain cases, if approved by the Program Administrator, Program Managers will be able to collect subscription fees, one-time investments or other means of payment off the utilityUtility bill.
+In this case, bill credits will continue to appear on the utilityUtility bill, but only the Program Fees may be collected on the utilityUtility bill.
 For more information, see Chapter 3: Project Requirements.